kawer/BeerML/README.md

 The current version has a trained model with approximately 1,700 images and 7,000 iterations.
 There is a loss of 1.67.

 ## Scripts
-In the Scripts for training model directory you can find different helper scripts needed to prepare the training data set.
+In the ScriptsForTraining directory you can find different helper scripts needed to prepare the training data set.
 There is a script called **script3.py** which parses both json and xml files into **Turicreate** format in order to fit the model.

 ## Examples